oxyppgyn/oh-weasel-dist-model/README.md

 ## Rerun this Analysis
 ### OU Student Expo
-* Download the [National Land Cover Database (2021)](https://www.mrlc.gov/downloads/sciweb1/shared/mrlc/data-bundles/Annual_NLCD_LndCov_2021_CU_C1V0.tif) tif file, which is used to derive land cover covariates.
+* Download the [National Land Cover Database (2021)](https://www.mrlc.gov/downloads/sciweb1/shared/mrlc/data-bundles/Annual_NLCD_LndCov_2021_CU_C1V0.tif) tiff file, which is used to derive land cover covariates.
 * Run the provided Python notebook `oh-weasel-dist-model_Expo.ipynb` to create raster and polygon layers used in this analysis.
 This uses _arcPy_ through ArcGIS Pro, but could be done through R's geospatial libraries as well.
 * Run the provided R notebook `oh-weasel-dist-model_Expo.Rmd` to create the iSDMs used and their related distribution maps.

 ### American Society of Mammalogists (ASM) Annual Meeting
-* Download the [National Land Cover Database (2020)](https://www.mrlc.gov/downloads/sciweb1/shared/mrlc/data-bundles/Annual_NLCD_LndCov_2000_CU_C1V0.tif) tif file, which is used to derive land cover covariates.
+* Download the [National Land Cover Database (2020)](https://www.mrlc.gov/downloads/sciweb1/shared/mrlc/data-bundles/Annual_NLCD_LndCov_2000_CU_C1V0.tif) tiff file, which is used to derive land cover covariates.
-* Download elevation and aspect data from [STRMGL3](https://portal.opentopography.org/raster?opentopoID=OTSRTM.042013.4326.1), which is used as a covariate (elevation) and to derive eastness and westness (aspect).
+* Download elevation and aspect tiff files from [STRMGL3](https://portal.opentopography.org/raster?opentopoID=OTSRTM.042013.4326.1), which is used as a covariate (elevation) and to derive eastness and westness (aspect).
   * In box 1 ("Coordinates"), select "Manually enter selection coordinates" and use the following values:

     Xmin | Ymin | XMax | YMax
     --|--|--|--
     -85.155029296875 | 38.161016176890456 | -80.16723632812499 | 42.188337776657335

-    The boundary can also be selected on the map on this page as long as it is includes the entire state of Ohio plus at a 1km buffer on all sides.
+    _The boundary can also be selected on the map on this page as long as it is includes the entire state of Ohio plus at a 1km buffer on all sides._

   * In box 3A ("Raster Visualization") check "Color-relief" and "Aspect"
   * Click the submit button at the bottom of the page and wait for your download.